 How does that affect You?

-Focusing together, without judgment and with kind eyes, on things that are interfering with the ability to function and enjoy life fully, you can become more aware of how your thought processes, feelings and behaviours are shaping your relationships.
+Focusing together, without judgment and with kind eyes, you can become more aware of how your thought processes, feelings and behaviours are shaping your relationships.

 Bringing in how you are feeling right now, helps you step out of painful, difficult patterns and into greater alignment with your personality, life, and your inherent health.
 It gives us the opportunity to discover what makes life satisfying to you and gives you joy and meaning.
-It gives you the opportunity to see how you can bring more of this into each day, responding in the present in a way that reflects your true nature.
+It gives you the opportunity to see how you can bring more of this into each day.

 What can Core Process Psychotherapy offer?

 Working out what is actually happening for you, being deeply listened to in the telling of your story, can dissolve a lot of tension and distress.
-Together we reflect on what is troubling you now.
-It may feel too difficult to meet alone.
 Meeting issues together in a safe place can offer invaluable support, clarity and insight.

 Some of the Benefits of Core Process Psychotherapy